Knapp’s Relationship Model

 Viewpoints

-Another issue of concern relates to the digital age in which there are new implications that have arisen with respect to romantic relationships as a result of the advent of social media.
-“The Role of Facebook” (2012) notes that social networking sites such as Facebook are a “primary means of uncertainty reduction” (p.
-1).
-Such is significant given the number of people who maintain a profile on Facebook.
-Even in the digital age, certain unique phenomena of each stage of Knapp’s relationship model remains the same across the medium of communication.
+Another issue relates to the digital age, in which implications arose concerning romantic relationships due to the advent of social media.
+“The Role of Facebook,” published by Jesse Fox, et al. in 2012, noted that social media platforms such as Facebook are a “primary means of uncertainty reduction."
+This is significant given the number of people who maintain a Facebook profile.
+Even in the digital age, certain unique phenomena of each stage of Knapp’s relationship model remained the same across the communication medium.
 This was evident in the escalation stages; in the integrating stage, the couple begins to share a “public relational identity” in an effort to focus on connectedness.
 Here, as Knapp referenced, they use the terms “us” and “we.”
 Such declarations may include “Facebook official” labeling, among others.
-Moreover, in the bonding stage of escalation, the couple goes public with a formal or official announcement of their relationship on the social networking site.
+Moreover, in the bonding stage of escalation, the couple goes public with a formal or official announcement of their relationship on social media.

 Terms & Concepts